 Get your head around inheritance

 While we’re talking about legacies, why not learn about inheritance tax.
 Check if recent increases to the tax-free threshold apply to you and, if appropriate, consider giving money away before you die.
 Everyone can give away up to £3,000 a year exempt from inheritance tax.
 On the other hand, if you’ve recently received or expect to receive an inheritance, now is a great time to plan what to do with it, whether that be paying off debts, saving or investing.
+If the latter, why not try one of our ISAs.

 Consider life insurance